freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

-# Learn Advanced Bash by Building
+# Learn Advanced Bash by Building a Kitty Ipsum Translator

 > Welcome to the Advanced Bash lessons!